What is TCM?

 Randomized Controlled Trails

-4. Inhibition of ATP-Binding Cassette Transporters by Chinese Herbs and Phytochemicals
+4. Inhibition of ATP-Binding Cassette Transporters by Chinese Herbs

 5. Effect of Chinese herbs on immunoglobulin A nephropathy: